gobo-eiffel/gobo/example/xml/xslt/schematron/Readme.txt

     http://www.schematron.com/

-The program must be executed from the same directory as the source file, as it looks for the schematron stylesheets in the current working directory.

 As input, you specify an XML file to be validated, and a schematron rules file which specifies the validation rules.
 The latter might profitably be named XXXX.sch, but the example schema is not so named.